movinalot/fortinet-flexvm/README.md

 ### Postman

-Import the collection and the environment into your Postman client.
+Import the desired FortiFlex version collection and environment into your Postman client.

-Update the variables in the environment with your API username and password.
+Update the variables in the environment with your username and password.

 ### Python

 Create a Virtual Environment, add packages from requirements.txt

-Use Environment variables for authentication
+Use Environment variables for authentication.

-API_USERNAME
-API_PASSWORD
-API_CLIENT_ID
-API_GRANT_TYPE
+V1

+- FLEXVM_ACCESS_USERNAME
+- FLEXVM_ACCESS_PASSWORD

+V2

+- FORTIFLEX_ACCESS_USERNAME
+- FORTIFLEX_ACCESS_PASSWORD

 Uncomment code after __main__ for desired functions.